Latex Foam vs Memory Foam – Flo Mattress

 What is Memory Foam?

 What makes memory foam unique is how it reacts to pressure.
-When you lay down on it, your body causes the foam to soften and mold around your shape.
+When you lay down on it, your body causes the foam to soften and mould around your shape.
 This is what gives it that cosy, “body-hugging” feeling that many people love.
 Once you get off, the foam cools down and goes back to its usual shape.

 People like memory foam because it offers great support and comfort, which is why it’s commonly found in various mattresses at affordable prices.
 However, one downside is that it can retain heat, so if you’re someone who tends to sleep warm, you might want to consider this before choosing a memory foam mattress.